Top crochet accessories

 Any crafter worth their salt knows that you can't rush those finishing touches - they can make or break a project!

-You’ve spent hours, days, weeks or even months crocheting your project, so you don’t want to ruin it by adding some ugly buttons.
-It’s worth taking the time to find the best sort of buttons to suit your project, and you don’t have to buy loads, for example you can just keep things simple with something like this set of black buttons and just buy what you need.
-That said, we’re must confess to being suckers for choice, and love nothing more than scouring through our jars of mixed buttons searching for the perfect one!
-If you fancy being spoiled for choice too, you could treat yourself to these 50-100 Mixed vintage buttons – you may not find loads of matching ones for your crochet cardigan, but you might just find that one special button that is the perfect finishing touch for your crochet accessory project.
-And let’s not forget about those that just aren’t a fan of buttons, well you can always use snap fasteners instead – just make sure you sew them on super-securely!
+You've spent hours, days, weeks or even months crocheting your project, so you don't want to ruin it by adding some ugly buttons.
+It's worth taking the time to find the best sort of buttons to suit your project, and you don't have to buy loads, for example you can just keep things simple with something like this set of 4 buttons and just buy what you need.
+That said, we must confess to being suckers for choice, and love nothing more than scouring through our jars of mixed buttons searching for the perfect one!
+If you fancy being spoiled for choice too, you could treat yourself to this 1000 Mixed buttons pack - you may not find loads of matching ones for your crochet cardigan, but you might just find that one special button that is the perfect finishing touch for your crochet accessory project.
+And let's not forget about those that just aren't a fan of buttons, well you can always use snap fasteners instead - just make sure you sew them on super-securely!

 The thing about zips is - you don't think you'll need them until you see a project that uses them!
 But they're a useful thing to have in your craft stash, as adding a zip onto a crochet purse or bag can not only make it look really professional but will actually help to make it more secure and practical too.
 It's relatively easy to sew a zip into place, and you can also shorten zips with some simple embroidery stitches if they're too long.
 Most people will only need zips occasionally so you might find it easier to buy an individual zip from your local craft store or haberdashery (John Lewis normally stock a good range in store as well as having some available online), however if you want to be prepared for all crafty scenarios, you can get this 100 piece zip multipack which comes with 3 sizes zips, each in 20 colours!